mangrovedao/mangrove.js/packages/bot-template/README.md

 - The `config` folder contains basic configuration stubs with a `logLevel` is already defined.
 Extend as needed.
   - The folder also contains configuration to override the `logLevel` with an environment variable.
 Extend as needed.
 - Add the new bot to the CI build (with tests as needed).
-- Update this `README.md` file - include at least the following sections, and search for `template-bot` and update accordingly for your bot.
+- Update this `README.md` file - include at least the following sections, and search for `bot-template` and update accordingly for your bot.
 - In updating the source code, tests, configuration and documentation you may look for `TODO`'s here and there, which have been placed in spots, where addition and updates are needed.

 # Installation